 1. Discover the root of the problems in your marriage relationship

-Again, during an interview I held with Dr Ingrid Schweiger, a psychotherapist with over 25 years’ experience of marriage counselling, she made some extremely helpful comments and suggestions about the nature of conflict in relationships, and how to deal with it:
+Again, during an interview I held with Dr. Ingrid Schweiger, a psychotherapist with over 25 years experience of marriage counseling, she made some extremely helpful comments and suggestions about the nature of conflict in relationships, and how to deal with it:

 There’s always conflict.
 It’s the norm.
 Isn’t it really conflict to grown ups when two people spend more than 10 minutes together, because we are going to be different.
 Conflict.
 You know, most of us go, oh God, conflict I don’t want to fight.
 I hate conflict.
 Well conflict serves a purpose in our lives, conflict tells us that things aren’t working yet.
 It’s time for change.
 Conflict gives us a chance to voice our feelings and clear the air.
 Conflict gives us a chance to vent.
 Conflict gives us a chance to trust each other and learn about each other.Dr Ingrid Schwieger, interviewed by me, Karl Perera in 2009.

 I love the positivity in what Dr. Schweiger says about conflict and how it can help us.
 I agree that rather than being only negative, conflict is not something to be avoided, that is unrealistic.
 It is something to be dealt with.
 After conflict is dealt with, as in marriage counseling therapy, life can be much happier and more peaceful for everyone.